 Described as “refulgent toned” and “impressive,” soprano Elizabeth Beers Kataria has enjoyed success as the Primadonna/Ariadne in Ariadne auf Naxos with St. Petersburg Opera, a reduced Ring Cycle with Opera Louisiane as Brünnhilde, and as Senta in Der fliegende Holländer with Utah Festival Opera; a role that she also performed opposite Greer Grimsley in the title role with Opera Carolina.
 Elizabeth recently made her debut as Manon in Manon Lescaut with Mobile Opera, and was delighted to return to Baton Rouge to join Opera Louisiane in celebrating their 10th Anniversary Gala.

-Upcoming, Elizabeth is excited to make her role and company debut as Turandot with Mississippi Opera.
+Elizabeth was excited to make her role and company debut as Turandot with Mississippi Opera this spring.

 Her recent debut performance as Senta in Der fliegende Holländer was hailed as having been "sung with technical brilliance and breathtaking control..."; "UFOMT newcomer Elizabeth Beers Kataria is stunning as Senta. [...]
 Her soprano voice is lustrous and exquisitely expressive in the Dutchman's ballad that is the core of the opera's second act.
 Ms. Kataria is also a gifted actress..."
 Of her appearance as the Primadonna/Ariadne in Ariadne auf Naxos, she was said to be "in lustrous voice, her big scene on the purity of death, Es gibt ein Reich, emerging in gorgeous warmth and eloquent phrasing.
 This was richly dramatic singing."